Education and qualifications:

 How has professional registration as a CEng benefitted your career?

-Having the letters CEng after my name demonstrates to colleagues, peers, clients and other external organisations that I have undertaken an independent assessment of my competence and that I am committed to my profession.
+Having the letters CEng after my name demonstrates to colleagues, peers, clients and external organisations that I have undertaken an independent assessment of my competence and that I am committed to my profession.

 What advice would you give someone considering professional registration as a CEng?